allisonbarkdull/pre-prepare-receptor/README.md

   Ligand residue number (overrides resname selection).

 --ligand_smiles <SMILES>
-  Optional SMILES string for ligand.
-If not provided, it will be fetched from RCSB and hydrogens added with scrubber.
-Explicit hydrogens define the protonation state.
+  Optional SMILES string for the ligand.
+If SMILES is not passed will fetch from RCSB and hydrogens will be added with scrubber.
+If the SMILES has explicit hydrogens, this will be the protonaton state simluated

 ### Step 0 Neighborhood Options
 --box_center <X Y Z>
-  Box center for Step 0 neighborhood analysis (pass instead of ligand).
+  Box center (x y z) in Å for Step 0 neighborhood analysis.
+Pass this instead of a ligand.

 --box_lengths <X Y Z>
-  Box side lengths for Step 0 (pass instead of ligand).
+  Box side lengths (x y z) in Å for Step 0 neighborhood analysis.
+Pass this instead of a ligand.

 --cutoff <FLOAT>
   Neighborhood cutoff distance in Å (default: 5.0).